 A-Z of natural skincare ingredients and their uses

-To help you work out which natural sources are your skincare saviours, here is a simple A-Z list of some of the most popular natural ingredients and their skincare uses.
+To help you work out which natural products are your skincare saviours, here is a simple A-Z list of some of the most popular natural ingredients and their skincare uses.

 A - Aloe Vera

 The gentle sap and gel of the aloe vera plant has been used for hundreds of years for its soothing properties.
 From calming rashes to treating acne, aloe vera wields countless solutions to your skincare needs.
-Aloe vera gel can be bought pure, and is a fantastic cure for sunburn, intensely moisturising the skin and giving that much-needed cooling sensation.
+Aloe vera gel is a popular natural skin care product that can be bought pure, and is a fantastic cure for sunburn, intensely moisturising the skin and giving that much-needed cooling sensation.

 B - Beeswax

 If you suffer from skin complaints such as contact dermatitis, beeswax may be a particularly beneficial ingredient.
 When added to skin lotions, it acts as a surfactant, creating a protective barrier on the surface of the skin, creating a film against irritants whilst still letting the skin breathe.
-In the process, it will help to heal the skin with its anti-inflammatory and antibacterial properties.
+In the process, it will help to heal the skin with its anti-inflammatory, antibacterial and anti microbial properties.

 C - Coconut oil

-Perhaps the most popular natural skin ingredient of the moment, coconut oil comes with a plethora of recommendations.
+Perhaps one of the most popular natural ingredients for skin since green tea, coconut oil comes with a plethora of recommendations.
 A brilliant moisturiser for the lips and skin, coconut oil effectively softens the skin when rubbed on the body in its raw form.
 It can also be combined with salts and sugars to make a regenerative exfoliator.
 Coconut oil is also a fantastic makeup remover – just massage some into your face and then wipe off with a cotton pad soaked in warm water.

 D – Dandelion sap